-As the Executive Chairman of DMCC, Ahmed Bin Sulayem has and continues to play a key role in establishing and positioning DMCC as a major international commodities hub for trade.
+As the Executive Chairman and CEO of DMCC, Ahmed Bin Sulayem has and continues to play a key role in establishing and positioning DMCC as a major international commodities hub for trade.

 Under his leadership, DMCC has introduced a number of value-added products and services: this includes the establishment of the DMCC Free Zone, the UAE’s largest and fastest-growing Free Zone; the Dubai Diamond Exchange (DDE), the only diamond exchange in the Arab World affiliated to the World Federation of Diamond Bourses; the DMCC Tea Centre, which offers a range of value-added facilities to the global tea trade and has contributed to the UAE becoming the world's largest re-exporter of tea; DMCC Tradeflow, a central registry of ownership for commodities stored in Dubai, stimulating commodity trade by offering enforceable collateral based trade finance solutions; as well as other services, such as gold refineries, gold and diamond vaults, as well as the UAE Gold Bullion Coins and the Visions of Dubai gold souvenir coins.